psevestre/openid-fapi/cds-spec-analysis/README.md

 **2019-01-22: Update in progress**

-This document summarises the differences of the proposed [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/) and [ACCC Register](https://cdr-register.github.io/register/) when compared against the international standards and specifications they seek to adopt.
+This document summarises the differences of the proposed [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/) when compared against the international standards and specifications they seek to adopt.
 The Consumer Data Standards are the underlying technical standards currently being developed to deliver on the Australian Government's Consumer Data Right legislation, which was passed 1 August 2019.
 The ACCC is the lead regulator of the [Consumer Data Right](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0).
 The banking sector is the first of multiple industries intended, energy and telco being the next.

 This document has been put together to summarise and provide reporting back to the [OpenID FAPI Working Group](https://openid.net/wg/fapi/).
-It is split between breaking changes, non-spec compliant but believed to be non-breaking and changes which could be seen as Australia's "Profile" related changes.
+It contains a set of specific comparisons for implementers to understand impacts of the CDS and a summary of changes split between breaking changes, non-spec compliant but believed to be non-breaking and changes which could be seen as Australia's "Profile" related changes.

 This is intended to be a living document and as such the authors welcome any recommendations, changes or alterations.
 If you have alterations we welcome your feedback which can be sent via the FAPI WG Chair contactable at [openid-specs-fapi-owner@lists.openid.net](mailto:openid-specs-fapi-owner@lists.openid.net).